-Data is everywhere: in spreadsheets, sales statistics, customer surveys, customer support tickets, and more.
+Data is everywhere: in spreadsheets, sales and social statistics, customer surveys, customer support tickets, and more.
 In our modern information age it’s created at blinding speeds and, when used correctly, can be a company’s most valuable asset.
-Some of it you may not have even realized you can access.
+Some of it, you may not even know how to access.

 Descriptive data analysis provides the “What happened?” when analyzing quantitative data.
 It is the most basic and most common form of data analysis concerned with describing, summarizing, and identifying patterns through calculations of existing data, like mean, median, mode, percentage, frequency, and range.

 Descriptive analysis is usually the baseline from which other data analysis begins.
 It is, no doubt, very useful for producing things like revenue reports and KPI dashboards.
 However, as it is only concerned with statistical analysis and absolute numbers, it can’t provide the reason or motivation for why and how those numbers developed.

 Inferential analysis generalizes or hypothesizes about “What happened?” by comparing statistics from groups within an entire population: the population of a country, existing customer base, patients in a medical study, etc. The most common methods for conducting inferential statistics are hypothesis tests and estimation theories.

 Inferential analysis is used widely in market research, to compare two variables in an attempt to reach a conclusion: money spent by female customers vs. male or among different age groups, for example.
 Or it can be used to survey a sample set of the population in an attempt to extrapolate information about the entire population.
 In this case it is necessary to properly calculate for a representative sample of the population.

 Diagnostic analysis aims to answer “Why did ____ happen?”
 Also called root cause analysis it uses insights from statistical analysis to attempt to understand the cause of or reason behind these statistics.
 It identifies patterns or deviations within the data to answer for why.